 This probably explains why most postcards we sent from Dubai on our trip in 2015 never reached their destination…

 I’m not sure how Dubai postal system works exactly now.
-But it seems to have improved after 2015 when Dubai started assigning unique codes to all streets and buildings to help identify them.
+But it seems to have improved recently when Dubai started assigning unique codes to all streets and buildings to help identify them.
 Still, it’s far from what we are used to in the west…

 TIP: Here is some advice for the travelers (apart from not wasting your money on cards and stamps).
-If you book a less known hotel in Dubai, you better make sure to print a map to show your taxi driver where you want to go.
+If you book a stay at a less-known hotel in Dubai, you better make sure to print a map to show your taxi driver where you want to go.
 That’s also the case for all the recently built hotels – they are popping up like mushrooms after a rain, and no taxi driver can keep up with that.

-Alcohol consumption is strictly controlled in Dubai and Abu-Dhabi.
-It’s also completely illegal in some other Emirates.
+Alcohol consumption is strictly controlled in the United Arab Emirates.